 When I launched this blog in 2006, I knew the day would come.
 ToughSledding can’t go on forever, nor should it.
 No one has that much to say, and I’ve already said far more than I’d ever planned to.
 I don’t want to start repeating myself, or worse, resorting to crazy rants and bathroom humor.

-Bloggers, like most who hang out in the social media, crave drama and attention.
-That’s the paradox my cynical little mind finds in the 2.0 world.
+I could just stop posting and fade away.
+Hell, I’ve pretty much done that.
+But I’m a blogger, dammit, an ego-driven, lunatic blogger.
+Bloggers, like most who hang out in the social media, crave a certain level of drama and attention.
+That’s the paradox my cynical little mind finds in the world of the Social Web.
 The conversations are cool, but they seem secondary to the self aggrandizement bloggers and Facebookers get from being “out there.”
 While few will admit it, social media are ultimately all about us.
-The conversation seem secondary in this self-absorbed world.
+It’s a self-absorbed world, and that’s sad when you think about the promise embodied in Cluetrain.

 Have I enjoyed the conversations?
 Of course — just as I’ve enjoyed connecting to hundreds of interesting people I’ll never meet face to face.
 I’ve learned from all of you, and I hope you have taken something away from this site as well.
-And as I exit the blogosphere, please remember: We’ll always have Facebook!
+And as I exit the blogosphere, remember: We’ll always have Facebook!

-But if you’ve been a faithful visitor, you might be interested in the posts I most enjoyed.
+If I were truly a self-promoter, I’d use this post to share my traffic stats and my “Top 10 Posts” of all time — you know, the usual crap.
+But who really cares?
+I sure don’t.
+But if you’ve been a faithful visitor, you might be interested in the posts I most enjoyed writing.
 So here are the links — something for you to snack on as the cowboy rides off into the sunset.
 We’re fresh out of popcorn!

-After 400+ posts, I can’t narrow it to just 10.
-So here’s my “Top 13.”
-I’m feeling lucky today!
+After 455 posts, I can’t narrow it to just 10.
+So here’s my “Top 12.”

 Celebrating the genius of Pat Jackson